 If you don’t meet the SSI disability qualifications, there are other options available to you.

 The SSA also offers benefits through their Social Security Disability Income, or SSDI, program.
 SSDI differs from SSI in that it is designed to offer assistance to people based on work history, and functions more like an “insurance” payment earned through credits.

 If you want to know more about SSDI disability qualifications, you can check out the SSA website.

 While filing an appeal is usually a good idea if you’ve been denied SSI benefits the first time around, the process can be lengthy, delaying the often vital assistance SSI can provide to you and your family.

 Our team of experienced and reputable Social Security Disability attorneys have extensive experience with SSI appeals, and will strive to help you receive the Social Security Disability benefits to which you are entitled.
-For help with your SSI or SSDI benefits in North Carolina, schedule your free consultation with Van Camp, Meacham & Newman today.
+For help with your SSI or SSDI benefits in North Carolina, schedule your free 30-minute initial consultation with Van Camp, Meacham & Newman today.

 Disclaimer: The information seen on this website, including the article above, is not legal advice or legal counsel.
 If you wish to speak to a lawyer that serves Raleigh, Fayetteville, Pinehurst, Sanford, and beyond, contact our North Carolina attorneys directly using our online form or by calling 910-295-2525.